-Why are these data published as 'experimental statistics'?
+Why are these data published as experimental statistics?

 To obtain statistics on the joint distribution of income, consumption and wealth requires that information on these three dimensions is collected/available for the same household.
 This can be very cumbersome and almost impossible, in particular if surveys are used.

-To help us improve these experimental statistics, users and researchers are invited to participate in the dedicated discussion on the European Statistics User Forum, focusing on the following questions:
+To help Eurostat improve these experimental statistics, users and researchers are kindly invited to give us their feedback:

 - How useful are such indicators?
 Would you recommend the publication of other indicators, which ones?